 - Even Evil Has Loved Ones: Has a photograph of a wife and daughter, both of whom are seemingly deceased, much like the comics.
 It turns out, however, his daughter, Penny, is a walker and he keeps her hidden.

 - Evil Counterpart: He's Rick's, representing the worst that Officer Friendly could become: a brutal dictator driven insane with grief but could not recover.

 - Evil Overlord: Of Woodbury, although most of the town considers him a benevolent leader.
 They finally learn the truth the hard way when he guns the majority of them down.
 In the next season, basically he repeats history when he takes control of Martinez' new group by killing Martinez and Pete, then turning them into another militia that invades the prison a second time.
 And once again, they all die, including him.

-- His actions in season four's "Live Bait" softening considerably, and caring for a young girl who reminds him of his own dead daughter are a lot more reminiscent of Joel from The Last of Us.
+- His actions in Season 4's "Live Bait" softening considerably, and caring for a young girl who reminds him of his own dead daughter are a lot more reminiscent of Joel from The Last of Us.

 - A Father to His Men: After Merle had killed Gargulio, the Governor correctly tells him Gargulio's name.
 Also, regardless of his Blatant Lies about people who invade, he does seem to genuinely want to keep Woodbury's people safe and happy.
 This is subverted however after his breakdown, when he cares far more about revenge and power than protecting his people.

 - Famous Last Words: "Liar."

 - Faux Affably Evil: He may have been a good person at one point, but now his entire demeanor has become one of false reassurance hiding lie after lie.